-China again holds military drills in South China Sea
+China again holds military drills in East Sea

-China launched naval drills near Paracel Islands in the South China Sea on Monday, the third of its kind in the area so far this year.
+China launched naval drills near Paracel Islands in the South China Sea (called East Sea by Vietnam) on Monday, the third of its kind in the area so far this year.

 |China's exercise in waters near Hainan and the Paracel Islands in 2016.
 Photo: AP|